sr-murthy/continuedfractions/docs/sources/continued-fractions.rst

 In this setting, the (projective) height :math:`H(P)` of :math:`P = \frac{a}{c}` is defined as :math:`\text{max}(|a|, |c|)`, and the logarithmic height of :math:`P` is defined as :math:`\text{log}\left(H(P)\right) = \text{log}\left(\text{max}(|a|, |c|)\right)`.

-These are implemented by the :py:attr:`~continuedfractions.continuedfraction.ContinuedFraction.height` and :py:attr:`~continuedfractions.continuedfraction.ContinuedFraction.log_height` properties.
+These are implemented by the :py:attr:`~continuedfractions.continuedfraction.ContinuedFraction.height` and :py:attr:`~continuedfractions.continuedfraction.ContinuedFraction.log_height` properties respectively.

 Some examples are given below.